gramener/builderrors/README.md

 - Run `git rm <duplicate.file>` to remove it
 - Replace `<duplicate.file>` with the retained file in your code
 - To allow duplicate files less than 1000 bytes, run `builderrors --duplicate-filesize=1000`
-- To skip this check, use `builderrors --skip-duplicate-files` (e.g. if you need duplicate files for test cases)
+- To skip this check, use `builderrors --skip=duplicate-files` (e.g. if you need duplicate files for test cases)

 ## `duplicate-lines`